 Wet spots, dry patches, sunny stones, shaded nooks — different species prefer different conditions.

-The exciting moment of landing!
-Giant swallowtail butterfly to feed on nectar from lantana flowers.
+Giant swallowtail butterfly landing to feed on lantana flowers.

 8. Common Mistakes to Avoid